ShishirV712/URC_NAV/README.md

-# urc_bot_mars
-This repo is for URC navigation of the rover in a mars simulation environment
-# urc
-# URC_NAV
+# Steps to launch the simulation